 No More Ugly Upgrades

-This blog is powered by Ghost and is also an official image on Docker Hub.
-The Ghost team seems to be increasing the rate of speed in which new features and releases become available.
-With the power of Docker Compose it is a matter of seconds not minutes or hours to upgrade to the next version.
+This blog is powered by Ghost which has an official image on Docker Hub.
+The Ghost team seems to be increasing the speed at which new features and releases become available.
+With the power of Docker Compose, upgrading to the next version is a matter of seconds, not minutes or hours.

 Ghost Configuration

-Before we can run off and start upgrading things it's important to understand what is actually running in my Ghost environment.
-This blog setup includes a docker-compose.yml file which makes this entire process a lot easier.
+Before we can run off and start upgrading things, it's important to understand what is running in my Ghost environment.
+This blog setup includes a docker-compose.yml file, which makes this entire process a lot easier.

 Ghost docker-compose.yml file: